Side Event to the 12th Session of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities

 What can we learn from the experience of Puerto Rico?
 How can we improve communication and collaboration among CSOs, DPOs, government agencies, and service providers to improve outcomes for everyone?
 How can the Sustainable Development Goals support inclusive disaster management?

-Join a panel of experts and activists from Puerto Rico and the mainland United States as we explore disaster management, social inclusion, and the potential of stakeholders across sectors to work together to involve and support people with disabilities.
+On June 11, 2019, a panel of experts and activists from Puerto Rico and the mainland United States explored disaster management, social inclusion, and the potential of stakeholders across sectors to work together to involve and support people with disabilities.

 For more information about the Conference of States Parties to the Convention on the Rights of Persons with Disabilities, visit the UN’s website (external website).